 COVID-19 is altering our business through impacts in healthcare facilities' ability to make commitments and patients deciding to undergo procedures.
 The global response to the COVID-19 pandemic has resulted in, among other things, border closures, severe travel restrictions, the temporary shut-down of non-essential services and extreme fluctuations in financial and commodity markets.
-Additional measures may be implemented by one or more governments in jurisdictions where the Company operates.
-These measures have caused material disruption to businesses globally, resulting in an economic slowdown.
-The extent to which COVID-19 and any other pandemic or public health crisis impacts the Company's business, affairs, operations, financial condition, liquidity, availability of credit and results of operations will depend on future developments that are highly uncertain and cannot be predicted with any meaningful precision, including new information which may emerge concerning the severity of the COVID-19 virus and the actions required to contain the COVID-19 virus or remedy its impact, among others.
+Although these restrictions have eased in the United States, Canada and elsewhere, such measures continue to be implemented by one or more governments in jurisdictions where the Company operates, particularly in Asia.
+These measures have caused material disruption to businesses globally, including for Profound which has significant operations in Asia.
+The extent to which COVID-19 and any other pandemic or public health crisis impacts the Company's business, affairs, operations, financial condition, liquidity, availability of credit and results of operations will depend on future developments that are highly uncertain and cannot be predicted with any meaningful precision, including new information which may emerge concerning the severity of the COVID-19 virus and the actions in the countries where we operate that are required to contain the COVID-19 virus or remedy its impact, among others.